God of War Ragnarök: Plot

 Near the end of Fimbulwinter, Kratos and Atreus return home—fending off an ambush from a vengeful Freya—to find their wolf Fenrir as he dies.
 Atreus's grief transforms him into a bear and he battles Kratos before returning to his senses.
 Thor arrives with Odin, who proposes leaving them alone and keeping Freya away if Atreus abandons searching for Týr.
 Kratos refuses, dueling Thor to a stalemate.
 Odin tells Atreus he will leave Kratos alone if the former comes to Asgard.
 Kratos, Atreus, and Mímir take refuge at Sindri's home on a branch of Yggdrasil and rescue a pacifistic Týr in Svartalfheim.
-At Gróa's shrine in Alfheim, they learn only Asgard is fated for destruction while other realms survive under a new champion, implied to be Atreus as Loki.
+In Alfheim, they learn only Asgard is fated for destruction while other realms survive under a new champion, implied to be Atreus as Loki.
 Kratos and Atreus argue over the latter's supposed destiny.

 Atreus is transported to Jötunheim.
 He meets Angrboda, who shows him a mural (Note: As depicted in the previous game's ending) seemingly foretelling Kratos's death in Ragnarök and Atreus serving Odin.
 Sworn to secrecy, Atreus is entrusted with spiritual stones containing Giants' souls, putting one into a snake's body, before returning to Midgard.
 Freya attacks but relents, agreeing to spare Kratos if he breaks the curse binding her to Midgard, which she temporarily circumvents by transforming into a falcon.
 In Vanaheim, Kratos opens up to Freya about his family's deaths in Greece, his vengeance against Olympus, and the emptiness of revenge.
 After breaking the curse, Freya and Kratos make amends.

-Atreus's deceitful behavior prompts an argument with Kratos, causing Atreus to flee to Asgard to attempt to prevent Kratos's death.
+Kratos argues with Atreus about his deceitful behavior.
+Atreus flees to Asgard to attempt to prevent Kratos's death.
 He works with Thor and Thrúd to prevent Ragnarök by reassembling an ancient mask for Odin that supposedly grants infinite knowledge.
 The Norns tell Kratos, Freya, and Mímir that Heimdall is destined to kill Atreus.
-Kratos and Brok forge the Draupnir ring into a spear capable of harming Heimdall.
-Brok learns he was once revived by Sindri but missing a piece of his soul, meaning when he dies again he can never reach an afterlife.
+Kratos and Brok travel to Svartalfheim to forge the Draupnir ring into a spear capable of harming Heimdall.
+After forging the spear, Brok learns he was once revived by Sindri without a piece of his soul; when he dies again, he can never reach an afterlife.
+Before departing the realm, Kratos encounters Odin, who mocks Kratos' godly status as no one ever worshipped or prayed to him.
 In Helheim, Atreus releases the soulless giant wolf Garm, who tears holes between realms.
 Reunited with Kratos, Atreus resurrects Fenrir by transferring his soul into Garm, and Kratos and Atreus reconcile.
 In Vanaheim, Kratos brutally kills Heimdall when the latter threatens to kill Atreus.
 Kratos claims Gjallarhorn, setting Ragnarök in motion.